 The SCF also employs a Program Coordinator to match instructors to workshops, handle requests for instructor training, and so on.
 For more information on the SCF, please see this GitHub repository.

-colaborating on the computational workflows of scientists.
-He holds a BS in Physics
+and collaborating on the computational workflows of scientists.

 Maneesha Sane has a background in education and nonprofit management.
 She has taught and managed school- and community-based educational programs for all ages in domains including cultural studies, literacy, and art.
 Maneesha is a self-taught programmer, skilled in Python, SQL, and VBA, among other technologies.
 She is the organizer of the Philadelphia Python Users Group and has taught several Python boot camps in Philadelphia, and is the Program Coordinator for Software Carpentry and Data Carpentry.